ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 | 4                     |83422              | 2        |  ?       |

-So, our challenge is to do the following:
+Our challenge is the following:

-1. Determine a prediction model
+1. Select a prediction model
-2. Train the model with the labeled set of samples, so that it can later can estimate tabel 4’s data set.
+2. Train the model with the labeled examples, (table 1), so that this model will later be able to estimate normal data t(Table 2).

+### Select a prediction model
 Let’s start with the first challenge, and determine the model.
-In this post, for the sake of simplicity, we chose the Linear Regression model.
-Note that the most common prediction model used is current algorithms is the Logistic Regression.
-We will get to it in  later posts.
-But Linear Regression is a good point to start with in order to get a  foundation for the other algorithms.
+In this post, for the sake of simplicity, we chose the "Linear Regression model".
+Note that the most common prediction model used currently "Logistic Regression", which we will get to it in later posts.
+However, Linear Regression is a good point to start with, as a simple foundation for the other more complicated algorithms.
 Still, you may skip this post and jump directly to Logistic Regression.

 So, Linear Regression is a model which approximates y, as a linear function of the input x, as expressed in Eq 1.

 Eq.
 1: Linear Prediction

-\[\hat{y}=b+\sum_{j=1}^{n}w_jx_j\]
+$$\hat{y}=b+\sum_{j=1}^{n}w_jx_j$$

 Now when the model is selected, the challenge is to train it.
 The goal of the training is to determine the set of predictor's coefficients \[b, w_j, j=1:n\], where in our example n=3.